DavidZhang73/DavidZhang73.github.io/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Video Understanding & Generation
+  - Agentic AI
-  - Agentic & Embodied AI
+  - Embodied AI
   - Web Development

 # Education to show in About widget